NFDI4BIOIMAGE/omero-arc-activities/README.md

 └──README.md
 ```
 **Branch Protection**
 The main branch is protected.
-Collaborators need to push to a branch and merge into main.
+Collaborators need to push to a branch and merge into main with at least one approving review.